elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/migration-to-caasv2.md

 We are removing floating IPs for all control-plane nodes.
 Instead, we use a Load Balancer in front of control-planes to ensure the traffic will be sent to an working control-plane node.

 Whitelisting of access to the API server is now controlled in the loadbalancer in front of the API.
 Currently, managing the IP-range whitelist requires a [support ticket here](https://support.elastx.se/hc/en-us).
+All Elastx IP ranges are always included.

 ## Node local DNS